Privacy Law In Australia Sep 2, 2021

 PI could also include information about the individual, for example their attitude and opinion.

-Compliance with the Act
+Compliance with the Privacy Law

 The Act requires the compliance of “APP Entities”.